-If you want to get a top quality business appraisal, consider using several well-known business valuation methods.
+Need to know how to value a service business?
+To get a top quality business appraisal, consider using several well-known business valuation methods.

 In practice, you can choose some valuation methods over others because they are more suitable for your specific situation.
-Here are the typical method choices used for valuing established service firms:
+Here are the typical method choices you should consider for valuing established service firms:

 - Valuation multiples based on comparable business sales

 Using market comps to value a service business